amminer/ansifier/README.md

 `ansifier` is a python package which exposes a simple interface for converting image files to utf-8 or ascii encoded strings.

-At present, `ansifier` is only able to create its colorful output using ANSI escape codes, but plans are being made to add HTML/CSS output and potentially other formats.
+At present, `ansifier` is only able to process image files (as opposed to videos), and can only create its colorful output using ANSI escape sequences, but plans are being made to add HTML/CSS/JS output and potentially other formats.

 ## 🛠 Prerequisites <a name = "prereqs"></a>

-Python 3.10 and higher *should* work.
+Python 3.10 and higher *should* run this fine.
 Older versions of Python 3 *may* work.
 3.9 is especially likely to be okay, but extensive testing has not been done.

-`ansifier`'s ANSI-escaped output *should* work as intended on any modern terminal with true color support, and *may* work on terminals without this support, albeit with funny looking colors.
-I have noticed that my virtual consoles display the correct characters, but with unusual looking colors, for example - it looks like somewhere in the stack the RGB escapes get converted to a format with less colors, but I don't know where this happens.
+Output *should* work as intended on any modern terminal with true color support, and *may* work on terminals without this support, albeit with funny looking colors.
+I've tested on various Linux environments and Windows 10 21H2 and higher, but not on any Macs.
+It works in virtual consoles which don't have true color support - at some point in the stack the RGB escapes get converted, but I don't know where or how.

-A comprehensive list of terminal environments where `ansifier` has been observed to be working correctly has not been compiled, but basically any common Windows 10+ or Linux environment should be okay.
-No testing or usage has taken place whatsoever on Mac OSX, to my knowledge.

 Note that `ansifier` does NOT seem to play nice with [bpython](https://bpython-interpreter.org/),